dlwalsh/mosaic/README.md

 Then go to http://localhost:8765/

 Provide an image for the file input.
 Acceptable formats include png, jpg and non-animated gif files.

-Then watch as the mosaic is painted, row by row.
+Watch as the mosaic is painted, row by row.

 ## Known Limitations